"Ronda to Sevilla Tour"

 Double or twin room with en suite facilities in all locations.

 Ronda hotel is normally 4****.
-In most of the villages you will stay in traditional, family-run Andalucian-style hotels close to the village centre, tapas bars and cafes.
+Olvera accommodation is either a boutique B&B or traditional, Andalucian-style hotel close to the village centre, tapas bars and cafes.

 What to Bring

 The essential kit to enjoy your cycling holiday

 - Helmet (bring you own or use ours - free of charge)

 - Padded cycling shorts (essential kit for staying comfortable over a few days' riding)

 - Your own saddle if you prefer - let us know if you are bringing one